-Provider: In-Network Provider: Out-of-Network Payment: After Deductible, You pay Payment: After Deductible, You pay 20% of the Allowed Amount.
-40% of the Allowed Amount and the You pay \$25 Copayment per travel balance of billed charges. immunization.
-You pay \$25 Copayment per travel immunization and the balance of billed charges.
+Provider: In-NetworkProvider: Out-of-NetworkPayment: After Deductible, You pay

+20% of the Allowed Amount.

+You pay \$25 Copayment per travel

+immunization.Payment: After Deductible, You pay

+40% of the Allowed Amount and the

+balance of billed charges.

+You pay \$25 Copayment per travel

+immunization and the balance of billed

+charges.